 What is hype and what is the reality of artificial intelligence (AI) in digital learning?
 Furthermore, what is the state of play?
 One contention is that AI can be used to enhance learning, augmenting human intelligence to help us learn better and faster.
 Another claim is that by taking advantage of the technological revolution, children will be able to find their own individual ways of learning and generating creativity; the victim is rote memorisation.
 A third view, perhaps a bit more conservative, seeks a learning model that combines online educational content with immersive, real-world teaching, while simultaneously creating an intelligent AI-based learning tool that will help students achieve their potential.
 Join the fray.

-TU Berlin, Germany
+Research Assistant, TU Berlin, Germany

 The Future of AI in Education: Addressing Bias and Inclusion

 Gunay Kazimzade is working at the Weizenbaum Institute for the Networked Society (the German Internet Institute) which is run by Technische Universität Berlin in cooperation with Freie Universität Berlin, Humboldt-Universität zu Berlin, Universität der Künste Berlin as well as Universität Potsdam and Fraunhofer Institute for Open Communication Systems.
 She is a Ph.D. student in Computer Science at TU Berlin.
 After Applied Mathematics and Computer Science degrees, she was involved in the education field and managed two social projects focused on women and children CS education.
 Trained over 3000 women and 300 children.
 Currently working on Research Group "Criticality of Software Systems".
 The main research directions: AI in education, Racial/gender biases in AI, critical perspectives of the future autonomous cars.